 First, HPD statute requires that "[e]ach person who accesses or obtains nonpublic personal [HPD] data shall sign a data use agreement."
-For this reason, HCAI needs a list of all individuals and contractors of the data recipient, so HCAI knows everyone who is required to execute a data use agreement.
+For this reason, HCAI needs a list of all individualsand-contractors and other third parties of the data recipient, so HCAI knows everyone who is required to execute a data use agreement.